ornl-epics/pvws/README.md

 Enable the introspection or debug interface of the web browser.
 For Firefox, at the time of this writing, invoke "Inspect" from the context menu, then reload the page to assert that you capture all network traffic.
-You should find a web socket connection to `http://localhost:8080/pvws/pv`.
+You should find a web socket connection to `ws://localhost:8080/pvws/pv`.
 Open its Request/Response detail pane in the inspector and try the following key commands.

+When you configure tomcat to allow excrypted connections, open web browser to `https://localhost:8080/pvws` and note that the web socket connection likewise changes to `wss://localhost:8080/pvws/pv`.

 **Echo**